Pokémon Legends: Arceus: Sales

-As of September 30, 2022, the game has sold 13.91 million copies.
+As of 31 March 2023, the game has sold 14.83 million copies.
 Nintendo reported that the game sold 6.5 million copies worldwide within a week of release, outpacing other Nintendo Switch Pokémon titles such as Sword and Shield and Brilliant Diamond and Shining Pearl.

 In Japan, it sold 1.42 million physical copies within three days, and another 645,000 throughout February to top sales charts in both months.
 It sold 125,851 units in March, making it the second best-selling game of the month (below Kirby and the Forgotten Land).

-In the United States, Legends: Arceus (excluding digital downloads) was the best-selling video game in January 2022.
+In the United States, Legends: Arceus was the best-selling video game in January 2022 (excluding digital downloads).
 It was the second best-selling game the following month and sixth in March, making it the second best-selling game during the first quarter of 2022 (second only to Elden Ring).